 Social Justice Committee

-The Social Justice committee meets via Zoom at noon after the Sunday service on the first Sunday of each month.
+The Social Justice committee meets in person at noon after the Sunday service on the first Sunday of each month.
 All meetings are open to Manatee Unitarian Universalist Fellowship members and guests.
-We encourage our members to be informed and to work towards bringing about social justice changes together as a group as well as through individual efforts.
+We encourage our members to be informed and to work towards bringing about social justice change together as a group as well as through individual efforts.

 We invite leaders of local charities to tell us about their program, services and needs on Sunday either by presenting the main address or presenting a thumbnail description of their program.
 On these Sundays a special collection is taken for that local charity.

-The monthly newsletter, UPDATE, gives commentaries about current concerns.
+The monthly Update newsletter gives commentaries about current concerns.

 Manatee UU Fellowship supports: